<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 A common misconception is that a cyberattack will never happen to your business because you are new or too small to be targeted, but that is untrue.

 Cybersecurity is undoubtedly crucial for any business – whether it’s a million-dollar corporation or a startup.
-But startups are more prone to data breaches and cyberattacks because there is a shortage of experienced professionals, smaller budgets, limited security awareness, old security measures, and failure in securing endpoints.
+However startups are more prone to data breaches and cyberattacks because there is a shortage of experienced professionals, smaller budgets, limited security awareness, old security measures, and failure in securing endpoints.

 Startups might not have an enormous scope of threat like larger businesses, but they still are entrusted with sensitive employee and customer information – and this is exactly what hackers are interested in.